 Marian University

 Located in Indianapolis’s heart, Marian University is a top-ranking Catholic university devoted to faith, academics, and service.
-U.S. News & World Report awards Marian #3 Most Innovative University and #5 Best Value University among the Midwest Regions (Marian “About”).
+U.S. News & World Report awards Marian #3 Most Innovative University and #5 Best Value University among the Midwest Regions.
 At Marian, you can earn a Bachelor of Arts in political science with concentrations and minors to tailor your program to your career goals.

 Marian’s political science program includes three concentrations: law studies, political leadership and engagement, and international affairs.
 However, you can also choose other concentrations or minors in areas like communication, gender studies, criminal justice, public health, and more.
 This 128-credit degree plan includes at least 33 credits in political science, and the rest is up to you to make it your own!